-Following the footsteps of previous studies concerning the role of the state in fulfilling children’s rights (Kadman 2002), the state’s interpretation of the CRC and the Youth Law (Ajzenstadt 2002; Ben Arieh, Natanson and Kosher 2006; Ajzenstadt and Khoury-Kassabri 2013), and the state’s discriminatory treatment towards Palestinian children in general (e.g. Al-Haj and Rosenfeld 1990; Mesch and Fishman 1999; Shalhoub-Kevorkian 2005; Benbenishty, Khouri-Kassabri and Astor 2006; Landau 2006; Hammack 2010; Khouri-Kassabri, Khouri and Ali 2015), and in particular in OEJ (Yair and Alayan 2009; Choshen, Bluer, Korach, Yelinek and Assaf-Shapira 2012; Shalhoub-Kevorkian 2014; Khoury-Kassabri, Khouri, and Ali 2015), I sincerely hope that this study helped to shed light and cover various aspects and perceptions concerning child arrest and access to justice within the specific and unique context of OEJ.
-Through this study, it is hoped that Policymakers, judicial, law enforcement and civil society stakeholders will re- examine their mandate, role, responsibilities and actions in addressing the needs of East Jerusalemite children throughout and following the different stages of their encounters with the Israeli juvenile justice system.
+Following in the footsteps of previous studies concerning the role of the state in fulfilling children’s rights (Kadman 2002), the state’s interpretation of the CRC and the Youth Law (Ajzenstadt 2002; Ben-Arieh, Natanson, and Kosher 2006; Ajzenstadt and Khoury-Kassabri 2013), and the state’s discriminatory treatment towards Palestinian children in general (e.g., Al-Haj and Rosenfeld 1990; Mesch and Fishman 1999; Shalhoub-Kevorkian 2005; Benbenishty, Khoury-Kassabri, and Astor 2006; Landau 2006; Hammack 2010; Khoury-Kassabri, Khoury, and Ali 2015), and in particular in OEJ (Yair and Alayan 2009; Choshen, Bluer, Korach, Yelinek, and Assaf-Shapira 2012; Shalhoub-Kevorkian 2014; Khoury-Kassabri, Khoury, and Ali 2015), I sincerely hope that this study has helped to shed light and cover various aspects and perceptions concerning child arrest and access to justice within the specific and unique context of OEJ.
+Through this study, it is hoped that policymakers, judicial, law enforcement and civil society stakeholders will re- examine their mandate, role, responsibilities, and actions in addressing the needs of East Jerusalemite children throughout and following the different stages of their encounters with the Israeli juvenile justice system.

-The Rot Levi committee (2008) was initiated to protect children’s rights in accordance with CRC and its recommendations.
+The Rotlevi Committee (2008) was initiated to protect children’s rights in accordance with CRC and its recommendations.
 This was a crucial benchmark in terms of Israel’s adherence with the international standards concerning children’s rights.
 However, my research reveals major discrepancies in the probation of access to education and justice and protection of children’s rights.
-In today’s Israel during February and March 2018 which are characterized by heated discussions around the rights of prisoners and improper mode of interrogation, this research wonders whether we need another investigation like the Rot-Levi.
-Furthermore, the publication of this study, at this point and time, in Israel require that we sto and think whether children who belong to ethnic minority groups with a history of political conflict with the state, like Palestinian children studied in this research, can enjoy due process, access justice, or end up with no right to right?
+In today’s Israel, which is characterised by heated discussions around the rights of prisoners and improper mode of interrogation, this research wonders whether we need another investigation like Rotlevi’s.
+Furthermore, the publication of this study, at this point and time, in Israel require that we stop and think whether children who belong to ethnic minority groups with a history of political conflict with the state, like Palestinian children studied in this research, can enjoy due process, access justice, or end up with no right to right?

-My recommendation is that considering East Jerusalemite’s children’s unique status and its impact on the likelihood of their arrest and detainment by Israeli police forces, the juvenile justice and welfare systems should invest more focus and efforts on long-term rehabilitation, investment in education and welfare services which are specifically tailored to the needs of the population in OEJ in accordance with the CRC.
+My recommendation is that considering East Jerusalemite’s children’s unique status and its impact on the likelihood of their arrest and detainment by Israeli police forces, the juvenile justice and welfare systems should invest more focus and efforts on long-term rehabilitation, investment in education and welfare services that are specifically tailored to the needs of the population in OEJ in accordance with the CRC.

-Drawing upon Minow’s (1995b) reflections over the future of children’s rights; she claims that human rights in the international sphere depend upon the development of a community that believes in them rather than an authority – court of legislature – that will enforce them (1995b: 294).
+Drawing upon Minow’s (1995b) reflections over the future of children’s rights, she claims that human rights in the international sphere depend upon the development of a community that believes in them rather than an authority – court of legislature – that will enforce them (1995b: 294).
 Following this discourse, I believe that the grassroots civil society stakeholders should re-visit and strengthen their support systems and complaint mechanisms to directly support families and children in fulfilling their rights during and following judicial proceedings in accordance with the CRC and the Israeli Youth Law.
-Hence, Based on the previous literature and the results of this study, I would recommend the re-creation of an ombudsman or a similar mechanism to serve, detect, document and protect children’s rights.
+Hence, based on the previous literature and the results of this study, I would recommend the re-creation of an ombudsman or a similar mechanism to serve, detect, document, and protect children’s rights.